yukiko0219/teamExercise/proposal.md

 5. assign_tasks(string member_name, string taskname) :assign a specific task to a member

-6. pick_leader(): returns the Member object with the best performance
+6. pick_leader(): returns the Member object with the best performance, according to the algorithm in calculate_weight()

 **_inner class Member_**